deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Honestly, the fact that the protagonists in Vzk’tk romantic comedies were generally smarter than their human counterparts was mildly upsetting, but Dog loved those movies as a result.
 They were the least predictable by far.

-He was playing paddle-ball and watching the hapless Trkkvk climb out of the pond she’d just fallen into moments before handsome and suave Krtrktt came around the corner (or so he guessed---Vzk’tk standards of suavitude and handsominity were… different) when he was called to the bridge.
+He was playing paddle-ball and watching the hapless Trkkvk climb out of the pond she’d just fallen into moments before handsome and suave Krtrktt came around the corner (or so he guessed___Vzk’tk standards of suavitude and handsominity were… different) when he was called to the bridge.

 He kept playing paddle-ball on his way up there.
 Why stop?
 A reputation for oddness was pretty well automatic for a human living among aliens anyway, so he played up to it whenever he could.